Ranked results

 Show ranking detailsHide ranking detailsWhy #9 ranks here + 2 source facts

-Why it ranks here Finch ranks here because it makes small self-care tasks feel approachable.
+Why we ranked it here Finch ranks here because it makes small self-care tasks feel approachable.
 It can be useful for clients who avoid homework but respond to encouragement, progress tracking, and tiny daily goals.

 - OT fit